What’s a website audit?

 What does the audit include?

 Most website auditors focus on one or two things.
-It might be the technical SEO side or the quality of the copy.
+It might be just the SEO side or the quality of the copy.
 My website audit checklist is more comprehensive and focuses on five distinct areas:

 1. Design, layout and structure